 Tri-University Graduate Program in History Annual Conference.

-This year's conference, Communities: Recognition and Remembrance, will be held on Saturday March 11, 2017 at the Balsillie School of International Affairs in Waterloo.
-Please follow twitter #TriU2017 for updates! or visit http://www.triuhistory.ca/conference/
+This year's conference, Communities: Recognition and Remembrance, took place on Saturday March 11, 2017 at the Balsillie School of International Affairs in Waterloo.
+Twitter - #TriU2017 or visit http://www.triuhistory.ca/conference/

 UW faculty organizer: firstname.lastname@example.org

 "I decided to come to Guelph for my PhD because the program addressed both teaching and research development among its students.
 The doctoral program at Guelph gives students a great balance of research, teaching, and professional experience -- an excellent preparation for the job market.
 Completing my degree at Guelph gave me the chance to work with world-class historians." - Heather Parker, Ph.D.
 (Guelph '12) Editor (with Elizabeth Ewan and Jodi Campbell) The Shaping of Scottish Identities: Family, Nation and the World Beyond (2011).